 Finally, Article 78 provides for detention for "insubordination".
 Such detention is ordered when the migrant has not obeyed an order to leave Switzerland within a certain time and the executive decision of expulsion cannot be executed because of the migrant's behaviour.
 This detention can be ordered when the other forms of detention are not possible.
 It can last up to 18 months for adults and nine months for minors between 15 and 18 years of age.
-The renewals of immigration detentions provided by articles 76 and 78 are ordered with the agreement of the canton's judicial authority at different intervals.
+The renewals of immigration detentions provided by articles 76 and 78 are ordered with the agreement of the concerned canton's judicial authority at different intervals.
 The Article 78 detention must be approved by a judicial authority in an oral hearing within 96 hours from when it is ordered.

-Article 9 ICCPR and Article 5 of the European Convention on the Protection of Human Rights and Fundamental Freedoms (ECHR) prohibit any kind of arbitrary detention, and provide for a right to judicial review of the detention.
-The ICI recalls that, in particular, administrative detention to prevent unauthorised entry on the territory or to facilitate deportation must not be automatic, but should be provided for only if no less intrusive measures are available, in accordance with the principle of proportionality.44 Moreover, the length of administrative detention must be provided for in primary legislation, 45 be proportional to the purposes of the individual case, 46 and subject to periodic review of its grounds by independent and impartial courts.
-47 In particular, "justification for the ["irregular immigrant's" detention [based on the country's] general experience that asylum seekers abscond if not retained in custody"48 is not sufficient.
+International human rights law prohibits any kind of arbitrary detention, and provides for a right to judicial review of the detention.
+The ICJ recalls that, in particular, administrative detention to prevent unauthorised entry on the territory or to facilitate deportation must not be automatic, but should be provided for only if no less intrusive measures are available, in accordance with the principle of proportionality.
+Moreover, the length of administrative detention must be provided for in primary legislation, be proportional to the